docs

 PracticeSuite

 Third-party estimates for PracticeSuite implementation are wide: $8,000 to $35,000 for small to mid-sized practices.
 Data migration is cited separately at $2,000 to $10,000, and staff training at $1,000 to $5,000.
-Reviewer accounts on Capterra note that the setup fees are not always visible at the demo stage — practices have described discovering them only after they had moved past initial conversations.
-The advertised base price of $34.95 per month does not reflect these first-year costs.
+Capterra reviewers report that setup fees are not always visible at the demo stage, surfacing only after initial conversations.
+The entry tier third-party listings cite near $34.95 per month does not reflect these first-year costs.

 Waystar

-Waystar implementation costs run $2,000 to $10,000 for smaller deployments, $20,000 to $50,000 for mid-sized groups, and over $100,000 for enterprise health systems.
+Waystar implementation runs $2,000 to $10,000 for smaller deployments, $20,000 to $50,000 for mid-sized groups, and over $100,000 for enterprise health systems.
 EHR integration fees are separate, typically $1,000 to $7,500 or more depending on the EHR.
-Concierge services and dedicated training engagements are additional.
-Waystar's total cost of implementation for a health system on a seven-figure annual contract is a multi-hundred-thousand-dollar first-year event.
+Concierge services and dedicated training are additional.
+For a health system on a seven-figure annual contract, total implementation is a multi-hundred-thousand-dollar first-year cost.

 Medi

-Medi conducts an implementation review before production access — a workflow verification step, not a per-provider fee event.
-There is no published per-provider onboarding fee.
-The implementation review is the mechanism that prevents a billing company from going live with a misconfigured payer enrollment or a clearinghouse connection that has not been tested.
-Migration costs for moving from another platform to Medi are not separately itemized as a Medi fee.
-What the billing company spends on migration depends on data volume, practice count, and whether they hire help for the payer enrollment transition — that work scales with the complexity of the outgoing system, not with Medi's pricing.
+Medi runs an implementation review before production access.
+It is a workflow verification step, not a per-provider fee, and there is no published onboarding charge.
+The review exists to stop a billing company from going live with a misconfigured payer enrollment or an untested clearinghouse connection.
+Migration from another platform is free with a 12-month commitment, or a one-time $100 per client practice (capped at $3,000) month to month.
+What the billing company spends beyond that depends on data volume, practice count, and whether it hires help for the payer enrollment transition.
+That work scales with the complexity of the outgoing system, not with Medi's pricing.

 The hidden costs that show up in year two

 Platform fees and onboarding charges are visible before signing.
-The costs that show up after the contract is signed — typically at renewal time, at a quarter's end, or when the billing company tries to cancel a module — are the ones that carry the most operational surprise.
+The costs that surface after, at renewal, at a quarter's end, or when the billing company tries to cancel a module, carry the most operational surprise.

 AI add-ons

-A note on scope: AI clinical note generation is a practice-side feature, not a billing-company feature.
-It belongs to the EHR workflow, not the RCM workflow.
-Billing companies evaluating these platforms often discover the AI add-on is being sold to their clients, who then expect the billing company to manage it.
-Whether that fee shows up on the billing company's invoice or the client practice's depends on how the reseller agreement is structured.
+AI clinical note generation is a practice-side feature, part of the EHR workflow, not the RCM workflow.
+Billing companies evaluating these platforms often find the AI add-on sold to their clients, who then expect the billing company to manage it.
+Whether that fee lands on the billing company's invoice or the client's depends on how the reseller agreement is structured.

 Module reversion penalties

 Tebra's module-reversion policy is documented in its pricing terms: canceling any single module from a bundled package removes the bundle discount permanently, pushing all remaining modules back to their individual prices.
-A billing company that bundles Practice Essentials and then decides, six months in, that it does not need the telehealth module can find its remaining modules repriced upward immediately.
-This is not a Tebra-specific practice — bundled software pricing generally works this way — but it is not visible at the demo stage.
+A billing company that buys a bundle and later cancels one module should ask how the rest reprice.
+This is not Tebra-specific (bundled software pricing generally works this way), but it is not visible at the demo stage.

 Card processing markups

 Both Tebra and AdvancedMD have proprietary payment processing products.
-Tebra Payments runs 2.75% plus $0.30 on card-present transactions, 3.25% plus $0.30 on card-not-present.
+Reviewers report Tebra Payments at roughly 2.75% plus $0.30 on card-present transactions and 3.25% plus $0.30 on card-not-present.
 AdvancedMD Pay runs 2.0% to 3.0% per transaction.
-These rates are not required — billing companies can choose to handle patient payments through a separate processor — but the platform UX often steers toward the native payment product.
+These rates are not required; a billing company can route patient payments through a separate processor.
+But the platform UX often steers toward the native product.
 At $10 million in annual patient collections, a 0.5 percentage point difference in processing rate is $50,000 per year.

 Document storage overages

-CollaborateMD's storage limits are tier-based: 75 MB on the Starter tier, up to 250 MB on the Unlimited tier, with overage charges for storage beyond that.
+CollaborateMD's storage limits are tier-based: 75 MB on Starter, up to 250 MB on Unlimited, with overage charges beyond that.
 A Capterra reviewer wrote in 2024: "Still charge per MB to store documents like we are back in the early 2000's."
-For a billing company that attaches EOBs, appeal letters, authorization letters, and clinical documentation to claims across 25 providers — typical billing company practice — document storage in the megabytes-per-day range will exceed these limits.
+A billing company that attaches EOBs, appeal letters, authorizations, and clinical documentation across 25 providers generates storage in the megabytes-per-day range, which exceeds these limits quickly.

 Eligibility and attachment fees

 Office Ally's eligibility pricing is $10 per month for the first 100 checks and $0.10 per inquiry after that.
-A billing company running 500 eligibility checks per month pays $10 for the first 100 and $40 for the next 400, totaling $50 per month in eligibility fees — not zero.
-The claim attachment fee of $0.55 per attachment effective June 2026 adds further transaction cost at the clearinghouse layer.
+A billing company running 500 eligibility checks per month pays $10 for the first 100 and $40 for the next 400: $50 per month, not zero.
+The $0.55 per attachment fee effective June 2026 adds further transaction cost at the clearinghouse layer.

 Claim.MD's Unlimited plan includes 1,000 eligibility checks per month.
 Overages are $0.02 per check for Prime payers and $0.10 for Non-Prime payers.
 For a billing company with high eligibility volume, the effective clearinghouse cost for eligibility alone can exceed the $120 monthly platform fee.